LYCE899/capston-project/README.md

 ## Current Project Status
 The current version of Afrimeds includes the following features:
--✅Secure user authentication with Firebase
+-Secure user authentication with Firebase
--✅ Catalog of 8 medicinal plants from Côte d'Ivoire
+- Catalog of 8 medicinal plants from Côte d'Ivoire
--✅ Detailed pages for each plant
+- Detailed pages for each plant
--✅ Functional comment system for remedies
+- Functional comment system for remedies
--✅ Multilingual support (French and English)
+- Multilingual support (French and English)
--✅ Responsive interface
+- Responsive interface
--✅ Navigation between different sections (Home, Plants, Tips, Remedies, About)
+- Navigation between different sections (Home, Plants, Tips, Remedies, About)
 ## Future Developments
 Here are the features planned for upcoming versions:
 -🔄 Interactive quiz section to test users' knowledge